Del Rio defends comparing Floyd protests to Capitol riots

 AP Sports Writer

 ASHBURN, Va.
-(AP) — Washington Commanders defensive coordinator Jack Del Rio defended a recent tweet comparing the protests in the wake of the death of George Floyd to the insurrection at the U.S. Capitol on Jan.
-6, 2021
+(AP) — An assistant coach for the NFL’s Washington Commanders doubled down on a comparison between the violent attack on the U.S. Capitol on Jan.
+6, 2021, and the protests in the wake of the police killing of George Floyd.

-When asked about the tweet Wednesday, Del Rio said of the summer of 2020 protests, “People’s livelihoods are being destroyed, businesses are being burned down, no problem.
-“He then referred to the insurrection as “a dust-up at the Capitol.”

-Del Rio added: “Nothing burned down, and we’re going to make that a major deal.
-I just think it’s kind of two standards.”
+Jack Del Rio, a former linebacker who now runs Washington’s defense, downplayed the deadly insurrection and questioned why the summer of 2020 protests were not receiving the same scrutiny.
+His comments Wednesday after an offseason practice came a day before a House committee investigating the pro-Donald Trump disruption of Congress 17 months ago begins public hearings on the matter.

-His comments followed his posts to Twitter Monday night in which he said, “Would love to understand ‘the whole story’ about why the summer of riots, looting, burning and the destruction of personal property is never discussed but this is ???”
+His comments followed a Twitter post Monday night in which he said, “Would love to understand ‘the whole story’ about why the summer of riots, looting, burning and the destruction of personal property is never discussed but this is ???”
 He was responding to a tweet about the Congressional hearings into Jan.
 6.

-Del Rio and coach Ron Rivera say they aren’t concerned how that opinion will go over among players.
+Del Rio and coach Ron Rivera say they aren’t concerned if the opinion will upset Black players who make up the majority of their team, some of whom spoke out about police brutality and racism in the wake of Floyd’s killing two years ago.

-Cornerback Kendall Fuller, who is Black, said he was not aware of Del Rio’s tweet.
+Washington defensive back Kendall Fuller, a Black player, said he was not aware of Del Rio’s tweet.
 After a reporter read it to him, Fuller said: “I don’t have a reaction right now.
 If I have a reaction, a feeling, towards something, I’ll express that with him.”

 Del Rio, 59, has posted conservative opinions to his verified Twitter account numerous times since joining Rivera’s staff in Washington in 2020.

-“Anything that I ever say or write, I’d be comfortable saying or writing in front of everybody that I work with, players and coaches,” he said after an offseason workout.
+“Anything that I ever say or write, I’d be comfortable saying or writing in front of everybody that I work with, players and coaches,” Del Rio said.
 “I express myself as an American.
 We have that ability.
 I love this country and I believe what I believe and I’ve said what I want to say.
 Every now and then, there’s some people that get offended by it.”

+The remarks generated a prompt backlash from some Virginia lawmakers, who for months have been considering whether to pass legislation intended to incentivize the team to build a new stadium in the commonwealth by offering generous tax incentives.
+Two northern Virginia Democratic senators who had previously been enthusiastic supporters of the measure expressed concerns about Del Rio’s comments.

+Jeremy McPike tweeted a clip of Del Rio speaking with the message: “Yup.
+Just sealed the deal to cast my vote as a NO. I think what’s burning down today is the stadium bill.”
+Scott Surovell predicted there would be no more “votes on stadium bills this year.”

 More AP NFL: https://apnews.com/hub/nfl and https://apnews.com/hub/pro-32 and https://twitter.com/AP_NFL